Ahmad4503/delta-demo/README.md

 # delta-demo
-Thid is a demo for Git &amp; GitHub class
+Thid is a demo for Git &amp; GitHub class.